xen-troops/moulin/docs/rouge.rst

 mapping of files that should be presented on newly created filesystem. :code:`remote` part is how the file will be named on new filesystem, while :code:`local` is a path on your disk.
+You can specify parent folders for :code:`remote` and these folders will be created on the destination filesystem.

 :code:`size` is optional. `rouge` will calculate total file size and add some space for the filesystem metadata to determine block size.